Chalet and “Similar yet Different” Bomboniere

 The epitome of “similar yet different.”
 This EDAG bombonierre could very easily be mistaken for Chalet #1011 - see following photographs.

 Let’s do a comparison - the colour is the same and both have 8 upward pulls BUT note - the EDAG piece (left) piece has no mold seams or base markings.
 It was hand formed not hand molded.
 It is also slightly larger than the Chalet bomboniere #1011 on the right.
-These EDAG and Chalet bomboniere from the collection of 50 Shades member Cindy Bishop Loughlin.
+These EDAG and Chalet bomboniere from the collection of 50 Shades member Cindy Bishop Laughlin.

 More examples of this EDAG style in other colours and clear crystal.
 They were created by EDAG Maestro Danilo Pavenello.
 Photo courtesy of Tamara Boutros.